hotoo/hotoo/README.md

 🚵‍♂️ Hi, I'm hotoo, I'm watching a remote jobs.

-👨‍💻 I'm a front-end developer, and fullstack with Node.js and TypeScript more information see my resume page. take easy to contact me.
+👨‍💻 I'm a front-end developer, and fullstack with Node.js and TypeScript.

+📮 More information see my resume page, and take easy to contact me.

 ```
                      {/ ． ．\}